 Newark Regional Transportation Center.
 Newark, Delaware.

-Located within the University of Delaware's Science, Technology and Advanced Research Campus, a new landmark train station is being designed.
-Extensive site design reflects the urbanism of the mixed-use development.
-The site design accommodates over 450 cars and bicycle storage.
-It will include a ticket building, platform with passenger amenities, and pedestrian bridge that spans the tracks.
-The hallmark of the design is the extensive use of sustainable and environmental design features, such as rain gardens on the platforms, photovoltaic arrays, and vegetative roofs.
+The Newark Regional Transportation Center brings together Amtrak and SEPTA trains, three bus services, trail connections, and bicycle and motor vehicle parking to create a true multimodal hub for the city.
+Integrated into the University of Delaware's Science, Technology and Research Campus, the center’s 450 parking spaces are designed in a modular manner to be converted to urban blocks as the campus develops over time.
+The station will include a ticket building, platform with passenger amenities, and pedestrian bridge that spans the tracks.
+The hallmark of the design is the extensive use of sustainable and environmental design features, such as rain gardens on the platforms and in the parking areas as well as vegetative roofs.

 WRA is designing a new high-level platform along Amtrak’s Northeast Corridor to serve Amtrak trains and SEPTA regional rail.
 The station will also interface with DART and Unicity fixed-route bus services.